LuiseFreese/HackSouthCoastSummit/blog.md

 Or in our case 6 x 1 = 10 (or something).
 Each of us has a different background, no two are the same.
 Because of this, we were able to share different perspectives and we were able to find the most efficient way to create the different pieces of the puzzle: e.g. Azure maps for station identification, canvas apps for a quick user interface and cloud flows for logic.
 Since we were not limited to one area of expertise, our solution combines the best of different worlds.
 In the process, we all learned from each other, either technical skills or an approach how to tackle something.
 And since we were all eager to learn from and share with each other, we had a lot of fun doing it. 👍🏼👍🏼

 ###  4. We are all developers
 Each of us is building or creating something on a daily basis, be that using no-code, low-code or code-first platforms and tools.
 During the hackathon, we realized that our commonalities are more important than our differences.
 We share a common problem-solving and solution-oriented approach.
 We can define logic and we do it in very similar terms (if - then - else, anyone?).
 We can conceptualize solutions and explain them to each other.
 And then each of us can find some way using their own tools to build that solution.
-This is what makes us developers, not the language or toolset we build things in, but the approach and mindset we share.
+This is what makes us developers, not the language or tool set we build things in, but the approach and mindset we share.
 All of us are developers, and you can be one too.